How to perform the Gaze Stabilization Test (GST)

 Reading

-The Gaze Stabilization Test (GST) is a behavioral assessment of the vestibulo-ocular reflex (VOR) function in response to functional head movements.
-It is often paired together with the Dynamic Visual Acuity (DVA) test.
-If you have purchased the VORTEQ™ Assessment bundle, you will be able to perform the GST.
+If you have purchased the VORTEQ™ Assessment or Functional Assessment bundle, you will be able to perform the Gaze Stabilization Test (GST).
+GST is an assessment of the vestibulo-ocular reflex (VOR) in response to functional head movements.
+It is often paired together with the Dynamic Visual Acuity (DVA) or Functional Vision Head Impulse test (fvHIT™) to provide a starting point for rehabilitation.

-List of protocols available in the VORTEQ Assessment bundle, including the following: Dynamic Visual Acuity, Lateral Head Roll, Dix Hallpike Advanced, and Gaze Stabilization.
+Dynamic Visual Acuity, Lateral Head Roll, Dix Hallpike Advanced, Gaze Stabilization, and fvHIT.

 For this test, the patient will move their head at different speeds but the optotype will always stay the same size, which has been determined from their static acuity score.